13 min read

-Let’s take an example: You are currently producing 10 pallets per day and you want to do more of the same boxes per day (hence increase folder-gluer productivity or capacity).
+Let’s take an example: You are currently producing 10 pallets per day and you want to produce more of the same boxes per day (hence increase folder-gluer capacity or productivity).
 Let’s also assume that your purpose is to bring down the cost per box or to acquire more orders.

-If you know that your gluer can produce more than what it’s currently producing, then you can add a packing person to push your folder-gluer to its maximum potential.
+If you know that your folder-gluer can produce more than what it’s currently producing, then you can add a packing person to push your folder-gluer to its maximum potential.

 If, however, you see that you are already at maximum potential — and the packing person(s) can no longer follow — then adding another packing person won’t help you as the gluer has reached top speed.

-If you are running at a speed X on a gluer but you know that you could run faster, and the production run — as a whole — should be shorter, then this is where minimizing your setup times should be your next step to maximizing that gluer’s productivity.
+If you are running at a speed X on a gluer but you know that you could run faster, and the production run — as a whole — should be shorter, then this is where minimizing your setup times should be your next step to maximizing your folder-gluer’s productivity.